Sri Lanka

 Opening hours | Daily 07:30 – 18:00

-Despite that it’s quite touristic, the wide stretched beach is still perfect for an afternoon of swimming, relaxing and sunset drinks.
+Despite the fact that it is quite popular, the wide-stretched beach is still perfect for an afternoon of swimming, relaxing and sunset drinks.

 The beach at Unawatuna offers a handful of spots that are great for swimming and a large stretch of the beach houses vibrant beach bars that provide sunbeds that are up for rent.